 He is the author of The Search for a Nonviolent Future, which received a 2002 American Book Award and has been translated into Korean, Arabic, Italian and other languages; Our Spiritual Crisis: Recovering Human Wisdom in a Time of Violence (2005); The Upanishads (with Sri Eknath Easwaran, 1987), and other books as well as many articles on peace and spirituality.

 He has spoken for campus, religious, and other groups on peace and nonviolence for many years, especially since September 11, 2001.
 He has consulted for the U.S. Institute of Peace and many other organizations and is the founder and President of the board of the Metta Center for Nonviolence Education.
 Michael has worked on nonviolent intervention since the 1970’s and served on the Interim Steering Committee of the Nonviolent Peaceforce.

 Michael is a student of Sri Eknath Easwaran, Founder of the Blue Mountain Center of Meditation, and has lived at the Center’s ashram in Marin County since 1970.

 Stephanie Van Hook, Executive Director

-Stephanie N. Van Hook is passionate about the power of deep nonviolence and constructive conflict resolution almost as much as the actual, concrete alternatives that nonviolence offers when it comes to reconstructing a society that works for everyone.
+Stephanie N. Van Hook is passionate about the power of deep nonviolence and constructive conflict resolution.
 She believes that people, when given the opportunity, can cooperate, work harmoniously with trust and integrity and build what they need without waiting for power structures to give them watered down versions of their highest ideals about human possibility.
 She has been working with the Metta Center since 2007, starting as ED in 2010.
 Besides working with Metta, she is a Montessori educator, and she is associated with the Green Shadow Cabinet, Peaceworkers, the US Peace Corps (Benin 2005-2007).